 Check out our "Find My Stormwater Compliance Fee" tool to see what your projected Stormwater Compliance Fee will be beginning in January 2023.

 Sugar Land is a leader in financial management, providing taxpayers with exceptional value, confidence and transparency.
 Our residents continue to show increased satisfaction with the value for tax dollars they receive - well above state and national averages - according to our 2020 Citizen Satisfaction Survey.

 Strong leadership and strategic financial planning has lessened the impact of economic swings associated with sales tax - a major revenue stream for the city, and one that is highly volatile and difficult to forecast.
 To stay relevant and preserve the quality of life for current and future residents, strategic outcomes identified by City Council identify a vision for future success.

 The goal is to be financially sustainable and sound in the long term, and we strive to implement any necessary increases in a planned, methodical manner.
-The proposed Stormwater Compliance Fee provides a more equitable funding tool that is transparent, consistent and equitable.
+The Stormwater Compliance Fee provides a more equitable funding tool that is transparent, consistent and equitable.